Cluster randomized trials designed to support generalizable inferences: Discussion

 Our proposed design and analysis methods should be useful when practicalities of trial conduct (e.g., efficient recruitment) or the trial's inferential goals require oversampling clusters with certain characteristics.
 They can form the basis for explicit approaches to the planning of future cluster randomized trials \parencite{raudenbush1997statistical,copas2021optimal} via formal optimization procedures for trading-off competing research objectives.
 Such optimization efforts are motivated by the desire to use the most efficient experimental designs that are feasible; thus, they should routinely be paired with efficient estimation approaches, such as those that we have proposed.

 In most cases evaluators will choose sampling probabilities that depend on a low dimensional set of discrete covariates (e.g., those deemed as the most likely and strong effect modifiers for the treatment effects of interest).
 That said, our methods can also accommodate more complex sampling schemes.
-For example, when evaluators would like to sample clusters based on multiple covariates (as may be the case in large cluster randomized trials that motivate our work \parencite{crt_trial1,crt_trial2,crt_trial3}), a predictive score or other dimensionality reduction approach could be used to create a lower dimensional variable that can then be used to determine the sampling probabilities.
+For example, when evaluators would like to sample clusters based on multiple covariates (as may be the case in large cluster randomized trials that motivate our work \parencite{crt_trial1,crt_trial2,crt_trial3}), a risk or effect score, or other dimensionality reduction approach, could be used to create a lower dimensional variable that can then be used to determine the sampling probabilities.

 Throughout, our exposition assumed that the evaluators have complete control over cluster participation in the trial.
 Nevertheless, the methods can be easily extended to allow for the possibility that selected clusters may decline participation in the trial.
 When sampled clusters can decline participation, additional causal assumptions regarding the exchangeability of clusters that agree to participate with those that do not, among the sampled clusters, will be needed (this is analogous to recent results for individually randomized trials \parencite{dahabreh2019identification}).
-Furthermore, a model for the probability of participation among sampled clusters will need to be specified and estimated because participation among the sampled clusters will not be under the control of the evaluators.
+Furthermore, the model for the probability of participation among sampled clusters will need to be correctly specified on the basis of background knowledge, because participation among the sampled clusters will not be under the control of the evaluators.

 In summary, cluster randomized trials where clusters are selected for inclusion with known sampling probabilities that depend on cluster characteristics, combined with efficient estimation methods, can lead to substantial improvements in the precision of the estimated effect in the target population, while also addressing competing objectives of trial conduct.